 To address the immediate computing and storage needs of many UBC researchers, as well as issues surrounding health data access, the university is investing $7.9 million in digital research infrastructure.
 The project, a joint effort of the Office of the Vice-President Research and Innovation and the Office of the Chief Information Officer, was named ‘UBC ARC Sockeye.’

-“This investment will help support the diverse collaborations necessary to improve health care, while maintaining security and privacy to protect our data,” says Wyeth, who is part of the UBC Advanced Research Computing (ARC) Advisory Committee.
+“This investment will help support the diverse collaborations necessary to improve health care, while maintaining security and privacy to protect our data,” says Dr. Wasserman, who is part of the UBC Advanced Research Computing (ARC) Advisory Committee.

 Researchers in disciplines spanning health, natural sciences, engineering and the humanities are increasingly reliant on advanced research computing infrastructure to deliver the computing power and complex storage required to analyze and share large volumes of data.